samxrc/wd_ss/readme.md

 # WD Google Spreadsheet
 Online Google spreadsheet cloned from 2013 Excel with VBA micro using Javascript

-## 3 steps to access a shared Google Spreadsheet come with script
+## 3 steps to access a shared Google Spreadsheet attached with a script
 # 1) The owner shared out the Spreadsheet with you via email
 ![sample splunk output](https://github.com/samxrc/wd_ss/blob/master/1_openemail.png?raw=true)